jchartrand/CWRC-PublicEntityDialogs/README.md

 ### Overview

-The CWRC-PublicEntityDialogs are used with the [CWRC-Writer](https://github.com/cwrc/CWRC-Writer) to lookup entities (people, places, organizations, and places) in various public name authority files (e.g., VIAF) or databases (e.g., Wikidata).
+The CWRC-PublicEntityDialogs are used with the [CWRC-WriterBase](https://github.com/cwrc/CWRC-WriterBase) to lookup entities (people, places, organizations, and places) in various public name authority files (e.g., VIAF) or databases (e.g., Wikidata).
 The dialogs only provide public lookup.
 Creation/editing/deletion of entities should be made outside of the CWRC-Writer in the name authority itself.

+An example of their use with the CWRC-WriterBase is the [CWRC-GitWriter](https://github.com/cwrc/CWRC-GitWriter)

+The dialogs could also be used outside of the CWRC-WriterBase, as described below.

 ### Installation

 The dialogs are to be used in a web browser.
-You may incorporate them into your own javascript application in two ways:
+You may therefore incorporate them into your own javascript application in two ways:

 1.  **Script tag**